reltaher/ProductionLineTracker-OOP-GUI-DB/program_history/README.md

 -I decided to add an extra layer of security to the database password.
 To do this, I added a reverseString method in the Controller class which recursively returns a String in reverse.
 I applied this method to the password String, and in the properties file, I had to rewrite the password in reverse in order for the program to work.
 Now, if a suspcious user were to access this program and try to access the password, the user will not know that the password in the file is not the actual password.

 #### Week 15 (Dec.
 1 - Dec.
 7)

+-At this point, I have finsihed all of the main functionalities of the program.
+However, the only issue that the program had at the start of this week was that the program was not tolerating error inputs.
+I used this week to add Human User Factors to the program, which includes convienient input, friendly and clear error messages, and software robustness.

+-I also included an instruction tab for the program, which gives the user a brief introducftion as well as information about the program